shesek/spark-wallet/README.md

 The Cordova android app can be built by running `npm run cordova:dist`.
 The `.apk` file will be created in `cordova/platforms/android/app/build/outputs/apk/debug/`.

-To get more verbose output in the browser developer console, set `localStorage.debug = '*'`.
+To get more verbose output in the browser developer console, set `localStorage.debug = 'spark:*'`.

 ## CLI options